brainstormforce/wp-themes-plugins-stats/readme.txt

 How to Use?

-Step 1 : Set frequency to update the API (by default Frequency is one day).
+Step 1: Set frequency to update the API (by default Frequency is one day).

+Step 2: Set a Human Readable format if required (if unchecked then set Number symbol).

-Step 2 : Set Date format if required (by default Date format is d/m/y).
+Step 3: Set Date format if required (by default Date format is d-m-y).

-Step 3 : Paste the shortcode form table in the desired position.
+Step 4: Paste the shortcode form table in the desired position.

-Step 4 : That's it!
+Step 5: That's it!
 Visit Post/Page to see results.

 == Version 1.0.0 ==
 * Initial release